FUNDINGPIPS ARTICLE Β· RULES

 Reasons:

-1. KYC mismatch: Your VPN IP at purchase doesn't match your KYC documents at verification.
+1. KYC mismatch: Your VPN IP at purchase does not match your KYC documents at verification.
 FundingPips flags the discrepancy, account closes.

 2. Payment method origin: Even if purchase IP looks unrestricted, your payment method (credit card, bank transfer) has origin metadata that FundingPips checks.
 Restricted-country payment methods trigger the same flags.

 3. Continued usage detection: If approved despite initial VPN use, ongoing trading from the restricted location eventually triggers detection.
-Account closes at that point, which may be after you've accumulated trading history and unpaid profits.
+Account closes at that point, which may be after you have accumulated trading history and unpaid profits.

 The safe alternative: if your country is restricted, try competitors.
-FundingPips isn't the only forex/CFD prop firm — FTMO, FundedNext, Alpha Capital, and others have different restriction lists.
-Some may serve your jurisdiction where FundingPips doesn't.
+FundingPips is not the only forex or CFD prop firm, FTMO, FundedNext, Alpha Capital, and others have different restriction lists.
+Some may serve your jurisdiction where FundingPips does not.

 Common unrestricted regions